Karlroxas21/Karlroxas21/README.md

 </div>

 ### About Me:
-- I am a 2nd year student at National University- Manila taking BSIT-MAA.
+- I am a 3nd year student at National University- Manila taking BSIT-MAA.
 - I want to create my own start up that can help a small group of people.
-- Currently Exploring Web Development
+- Currently Exploring Web Development and IT Infrastructure
-- Interested in Java, Algorithms and Math(actually I am bad at math but I like it).
+- Interested in Java, Algorithms, Infrastructure and Math(actually I am bad at math but I like it).
 - In my free time, I read articles and I love watching tech videos.
 - You can reach me at my email: supercrane21@protonmail.com